fanonwue/go-short-link/docs/develop.md

 ## Hooks

-As mentiond in the architecture overview, the state layer allows for hook functions to be registered.
+As mentioned in the architecture overview, the state layer allows for hook functions to be registered.
 These functions are called during updates and can be used to normalize, validate, or augment the data.
 The following example shows how to implement a hook that normalizes keys to lowercase.